 What is involved at a consultation for an abdominoplasty?

 When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
-Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
+Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer Vectra 3D (three dimensional) technology to our patients.
+One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your body.
+The exciting part of the Vectra technology is we can perform an “abdominoplasty” on the 3D image and show you how the operation will look on your body in 3D!
+You will also be given a user number and can access your saved images from home to review with your friends and loved ones if you choose.
+We are excited and proud to offer this amazing technology to our patients.
+After Vectra imaging, Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
 He will also discuss details of the operation, show you before and after photos and answer any questions you may have.
 Lindsay will then review surgical fees, financing options and answer additional questions.
 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
-At this second appointment, Dr. Maloney will review your surgical plan and go through consent forms.
-He will take pre-operative photographs and give you your prescriptions.
-Lindsay will then review all of your surgical instructions and give you a packet of information so when you leave you will have everything you need for surgery.
+At this second appointment Dr. Maloney will review the surgical plan and go through consent forms with you.
+He will review your Vectra pre-operative photographs and give you your prescriptions.
+Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave this appointment you will have everything you need for surgery.

 How do I prepare for an abdominoplasty?